prissycorrea/prissycorrea/README.md

 <h3> :woman_technologist: &nbsp;About Me</h3>

-- 👩‍💻 &nbsp; Passionate about front-end development and creating impactful user experiences.
+- 👩‍💻 &nbsp; Passionate about front-end and mobile development and creating impactful user experiences.
 - 🎓 &nbsp; Technologist Degree in Systems Analysis and Development.
 - 💼 &nbsp; Currently working as a Front End Developer at <a href="https://www.avanade.com/pt-br">Avanade</a>.
 - 🌱 &nbsp; Continuously learning and improving, with a focus on React and modern front-end technologies.